 Acoustic panels – stylish, unique design elements of the flat

 Most of the people – especially the ladies in the family – are getting worried about that they will need to show a major compromise for the sake of good sounding.
 However, it shouldn’t be the case.
 Acoustic panels can be prepared in various colours and patterns, even with unique – e.g. Family – photos.
 Depending on the type of the panels they can be placed on the floor or mounted on the wall.
-Their cleaning doesn’t require a special care either as the panels are made of wood, covered with imitation of leather or acoustic velvet therefore they can be wiped with a wet cloth.
+Their cleaning doesn’t require a special care either as the panels are wooden, covered with imitation of leather or acoustic velvet therefore they can be wiped with a wet cloth.

 Written by Róbert Polgár